 The Mexican Paradox

-Many of us have heard of the PIMA paradox - this is the fact that whereas the American PIMA Indians are the most obese population in the United States, their genetically similar sister tribe which moved down to Mexico, suffers no obesity at all!
+Many of us have heard of the PIMA paradox - this is the fact that whereas the American PIMA Indians are the most obese population in the United States, their genetically similar sister tribe which moved down to Mexico, shows no obesity at all!
 What is the difference?
-First, the Mexican PIMAs eat a high carbo, low fat diet and second, they have no cars or other modern conveniences so they get about 22 hours of hard labor each week.
+First, the Mexican PIMAs eat a high carb, low fat diet and second, they have no cars or other modern conveniences so they get about 22 hours of hard labor each week.
 For example, it's not uncommon for the Mexican PIMA children to RUN to a school six miles away.
-For diversion, the adults, having no TV or cars, endulge in active running games.
+For diversion, the adults, having no TV or cars, indulge in active running games.
 People live to a ripe old age, there is no obesity and heart disease is virtually unheard of.

 The American PIMA Indians live just like other Americans - fast food, junk food and little exercise and the result is a whole LOT of obesity.